jubako/jubako/arx_format.md

 ### MimeList

-MimeList pointed by mimeListPos should be copied at the right position in the final kym file (pointer by the final keyHeader).
+MimeList pointed by mimeListPos should be copied at the right position in the final arx file (pointer by the final keyHeader).

 Base mimelist is discarded.